 Prior to working in immigration law, Alison worked in refugee resettlement where she helped refugees from all over the world including Bhutan, Somalia, Burma, and Iraq begin their lives here in the United States.
 She welcomed them at the airport, took them to their first apartment, and connected them with their new community including school registration, English classes, and doctor’s visits.

 Alison studied Spanish and Chemistry at Luther College in Decorah, Iowa.
 She attended law school at the University of St. Thomas in Minneapolis, Minnesota and completed computational chemistry research at Boston University.
 She grew up in the small town of Storm Lake, Iowa, surrounded by a diverse community of families from Mexico, Central America, southeast Asia, and eastern Africa.
 Alison has lived in Cuenca, Ecuador and Lima, Peru and speaks fluent Spanish.
-She currently lives in Minneapolis with her husband and daughter.
+She currently lives in Minneapolis with her husband and two children.

 Law School: University of St. Thomas School of Law, Minneapolis, Minnesota